melody-curriculum/april29/README.md

 	![What can JS do?](assets/js.png)
 - The Chrome Javascript Console: how can we use this and why?
 - **Exercise**: alert('hi');
+- Does someone recall which term we use to refer to all the objects on the page?
+- _querySelectorAll()_: a method that returns all elements in the document that matches a specified CSS selector(s).
+- A JavaScript _function_ is a block of code designed to perform a particular task.
+- **Exercise**: with a partner take a look at this [Codepen](https://codepen.io/nevan/pen/shtLA) and try to read through the code as best as you can.
+Explain what you think is happening to one another(don't worry about syntax right now).
+Now try and debug together ("Slow" should turn light yellow, "Go" should turn light green).

 ### Lab: